YashviUp/python-programming-questions/Programming Ques by YASHVI UPADHYAY/Q3_process_licenseplate.md

 ---
 title: Process License Plate into state, RTO code, series, unique id
-tags: ['dict', 'I/O', 'list slicing']
+tags: ['dict', 'I/O', 'list slicing','loop','multiple inputs']
 ---

 # Problem Statement

 User inputs license-plates.
-Process these license-plates and **print a list of dictionaries*** with keys as:
+Process these license-plates and **print a list of dictionaries** with keys as:
 1. `state`: (str) two letters which indicates the State or Union Territory in which the vehicle is registered.
 2. `RTO code`: (int) a two-digit number allocated to a district RTO(s) within the respective state or Union Territory.
 3. `series`: (str) 1 or 2 letter; show the ongoing registration series of respective RTO